TjRathore/ResearchLogBot/replit.md

 ## Overview

-This is a full-stack AI Research Bot application built for monitoring Slack and Telegram messages, extracting problem-solution pairs using OpenAI, and providing intelligent responses through a knowledge base system.
+This is a full-stack AI Research Bot application that uses n8n as the primary data store and workflow engine instead of traditional databases.
+The bot monitors Slack and Telegram messages, extracts problem-solution pairs through n8n workflows, and provides intelligent responses through a visual workflow-based knowledge management system.
 The application features a React-based admin dashboard for managing extracted knowledge pairs and monitoring bot activities.

 ## User Preferences